 Dr. Armin Tehrany, one of the top orthopedic doctors in New York was one of the co-authors of Chiari I malformation and spinal cord injury: cause for concern in contact athletes? article.

 The research for this medical publication was conducted at the Hospital for Special Surgery, nation’s oldest orthopedic hospital.
-The HSS is nationally ranked #1 in orthopedics and #3 in rheumatology by U.S.News & World Report (2014-15).
+The HSS is nationally ranked #1 in Orthopedics and #3 in rheumatology by U.S.News & World Report (2014-15).
 The hospital has been top-ranked in the Northeast for both orthopedics and rheumatology for the 23rd consecutive year.

-HSS is also one of the most respected hospitals due to its state-of-the-art technology, which enables the highly educated doctors and professionals to achieve scientific breakthroughs in clinical treatments.
+The HSS is also one of the most respected hospitals due to its state-of-the-art technology, which enables the highly educated doctors and professionals to achieve scientific breakthroughs in clinical treatments.

 One of the scientific developments was the article that Dr. Tehrany and his peer colleagues wrote about Chiari I malformation and its effect on athletes.